makersacademy/chitter-challenge/README.md

 - `rubocop` for checking code style issues

 - `simplecov` for getting metrics on code coverage for the tests

+- `postgresql` to connect to and query the database

 ## Process